‘A lot of pain.’ NY has biggest 1-day jump in virus deaths

 SEPT.
 11 ATTACKS

-More people have now died from the coronavirus in New York City than perished in the Sept.
+More people have died from the coronavirus in New York City than perished in the Sept.
 11 attack on the World Trade Center.

-At least 3,202 people have been killed in the city by the virus, according to a new count released by city health officials Tuesday.
+At least 4,000 people have been killed in the city by the virus, according to a new count released by state health officials.

-The deadliest terror attack on U.S. soil killed 2,753 people in the city and 2,977 overall, when hijacked planes slammed into the World Trade Center, the Pentagon and a field near Shanksville, Pennsylvania, on Sept.
+The deadliest terror attack on U.S. soil killed 2,753 people in the city.
+Another 224 died when hijacked planes slammed into the Pentagon and a field near Shanksville, Pennsylvania, on Sept.
 11, 2001.

-The coronavirus has again made New York ground zero in a national tragedy and the center of a crisis that is reshaping Americans’ lives, liberties and fears.

 HOSPITAL SHIP INFECTION